BadFoxer/popupas/README.md

 # popupas by badfoxer
-use shortcode [popup] in wigets, page or post
+use shortcode [popup] in widgets, page or post